About this recipe

 Throw out the celery if using outside stalks, and blend using one of those handy-dandy hand blenders.

 Break spaghetti or use small noodles (e.g., fedelini or capellini)—large noodles absorb too much broth.
 Boil noodles in a separate pot, until three-quarters cooked.
-Then drain off all of the water and simply add the right amount of broth to you noodle pot.
+Then drain off the water and simply add the right amount of broth to you noodle pot.
 Let noodles and broth cook together until done.

 Serve with grated Parmesan cheese.